 Effectiveness in Preventing Pregnancy

-- Of 100 women who use this method each year, about five are likely to get pregnant
+- Of 100 women who use this method each year, 9 may get pregnant

-- The risk is smaller in women who use the ring correctly
+- The risk is lower in women who use the ring correctly.

-- You put on a new ring in the vagina for three weeks
+- You put a new ring in the vagina for three weeks.

-- Yes, prescriptions are required to purchase the vaginal ring
+- Yes, prescriptions are required to purchase the birth control vaginal ring

 How do I use it?

 The vaginal ring is easy to use.
 Squeeze the ring between your thumb and index finger and gently push it into your vagina.
 When you first begin using the ring, use back-up birth control (like a condom) for the first seven days after you insert the vaginal ring.

 It is important to keep track of when the ring is inserted and removed.
 Leave the ring in place for three weeks (21 days) and then remove it for one week (seven days).
 Your period will occur during the ring-free week.
 After the off week, just start over and put a fresh ring in for three weeks.
 The birth control ring is effective even if left in for longer than 21 days.